indiah444/Media-Polarisation-Project/database/README.md

 ```bash
 pytest --cov -vv
 ```

-## ✨ Generating fake data
-Fake subscriber and article data can be generated for Fox News.
-This is useful for testing/developing the cloud architecture.
-The sentiment score is generated using a random truncated distribution, with a mode of `-0.5`.
-This was chosen, mostly as a placeholder, and for the purpose of testing visualisations.

-The mapping between article headlines and topics can be used for validation later on in the pipeline.

-1. Reset the database
-2. Run `python3 -m generate_dummy_data.py` to seed the database with dummy data.

 ## 💬 Explanation of political leaning attribute in schema
 Within the `source` table of the database schema, there is a column entitled `source_political_leaning`.
 We thought it important to include this information about the political orientation of a source in the database, so that users of the finished project (including the dashboard) can filter for sources that sit at particular positions on the political spectrum.